jflude/lancaster/README.md

 The PUBLISHER and SUBSCRIBER programs are generic - they will work for any kind of data within a storage file/segment.
 To advertize the presence of the PUBLISHER on the network, use the -a option.
 The multicast interface to publish on can be specified by the -i option.
+Multicast traffic will "loopback" (be delivered on the sending host) if the -l option is specified.

 A POSIX shared memory segment can be used instead of a memory-mapped file - specify the name of the memory segment with a prefix of shm:, eg. "shm:/my_local_segment".